Brad Thorn

-Bradley Carnegie Thorn (born 3 February 1975) is a New Zealand Australian rugby union coach and former rugby league and rugby union footballer.
+Bradley Carnegie Thorn (born 3 February 1975) is an Australian and New Zealand rugby union coach and former rugby league and rugby union player.
 Born in New Zealand, he represented Australia in rugby league and New Zealand in rugby union in a twenty-two year career as a player, starting at age nineteen and finishing at age forty-one.
 He was the head coach of the Queensland Reds in Super Rugby Pacific.